siouan/frontend-gradle-plugin/examples/multi-projects-war-application/README.md

 assembled before the backend, and generally provided in a special directory for the backend packaging task (e.g.
 `jar`/`war`/`bootJar`/`bootWar`... tasks).

-Such example demonstrates the following features:
+This example demonstrates the following features:
 - Definition of a frontend sub-project.
-- Packaging a Java artifact containing frontend artifacts built in another sub-project.
+- Packaging a WAR artifact containing frontend artifacts built in another sub-project.

-## Requirements
+### Requirements

-- A [Gradle Wrapper][gradle-wrapper] configured in the root directory of each example.
+- A [Gradle Wrapper][gradle-wrapper] configured in this directory.

-## Use case

-A root project composed of a Java backend project, a frontend project based on npm, and packaged together in a full-stack WAR artifact.

-## Description
+### Description

 The frontend project builds an `index.html` file in the `build/www` directory.
 A custom task named `processFrontendResources`, launched before the `processResources` task of the backend project, copies this file in the